Sequential Specification Tests to Choose a Model: A Change-Point Approach: Two Data Examples

 The change-point selectors $\dhatm$ and $\dhatmab$ both selected a lag order of 5, consistent with the casual observation that p-values for lags less than this value are very small, while those greater appear approximately uniform.
-Incidentally, the two information criteria considered, AIC and BIC, agreed with this choice, as did $\dhatU_{0.15}$.
-In contradistinction, $\dhatU_{0.05}$ chose a smaller lag order of 3, since the corresponding p-value of 0.066 slightly exceeds the threshold of 0.05.
+Incidentally, the two information criteria considered, \textsc{aic} and \textsc{bic}, agreed with this choice, as did $\dhatU_{0.25}$.
+In contrast, $\dhatU_{0.05}$ chose a smaller lag order of 3, because the corresponding p-value of 0.066 slightly exceeds the threshold of 0.05.

-At the other extreme, the $\dalphaB$ selectors both chose very large models with $d=$17, due to the presence of of a small p-value of 0.044 at $d=$16.
+At the other extreme, the $\dalphaB$ selectors both chose very large models with $d=$17 and 19, due to the presence of of small p-values of 0.044 and 0.198 at $d=$16 and 18.

 This example illustrates how considering the entire distribution of p-values, as $\dhatm$ does, can lead to better model selection than considering only the small (as in $\dalphaB$) or large ($\dalphaU$) values.